XTribe/xtribe_games_manager_framework/README.md

    `Error: Cannot find module 'etsman'`

   - You have not installed Xtribe Manager API.
-Run `npm install` in the directory where you stored index.js and package.json.
+Run `npm install` in the directory where you stored downloaded files.

 - *When I install libraries with `npm install`, my node_modules directory is nearly empty or it is not created.*
   - Check your permissions.
 If you are on Linux or Mac OS you may need to run npm install as superuser.